sttp-book/sttp-book/chapters/non-functional-testing/security-testing.md

   e.lime.makeLimenade();
 }
 ```

-Suppose that an attacker wants to execute the `makeLimenade()` method of the `lime` object, but only has access to a `Lemon` type object.
+Suppose that an attacker wants to execute the `makeLimenade()` method of the `lime` object, but only has access to a `Lemon` object.
 The attacker exploits the fact that `throwEx()` throws a `Cast1` (Lemon) object, while `handleEx()` accepts a `Cast2` (Lime) object.

 For the sake of brevity, consider that the output of `throwEx()` is an input to `handleEx()`.
-In a vulnerable version of Java, these type mismatches do not raise any alerts, so an attacker can send a `Lemon` type object that is cast into a `Lime` type object, hence allowing them to call the `makeLimenade()` function from *(what was originally)* a `Lemon` type object.
+In the old and vulnerable version of Java, these type mismatches did not raise any alerts, so an attacker could send a `lemon` object that was then cast into a `Lime` type object, hence allowing them to call the `makeLimenade()` function from *(what was originally)* a `Lemon` object.

-In a real setting, an attacker can use this Type confusion vulnerability to escalate their privileges by **bypassing the Java Security Manager (JSM)**.
+In a real setting, an attacker can use this _type confusion_ vulnerability to escalate their privileges by **bypassing the Java Security Manager (JSM)**.
 The attacker's goal is to access `System.security` object and set it to `null`, which will disable the JSM.
 However, the `security` field is private and cannot be accessed by an object that the attacker has (let's call it `Obj`).
-So, they will exploit the Type Confusion Vulnerability to cast `Obj` into `Obj'` that does have higher privileges and access to the `System.security` field.
+So, they will exploit the _type confusion_ vulnerability to cast `Obj` into something that does have higher privileges and access to the `System.security` field.
 Once the JSM is bypassed, the attacker can execute whatever code they want to.

 ## Arbitrary Code Execution (ACE)

-This vulnerability is caused by an [XML deserialization bug in the XStream library](https://access.redhat.com/security/cve/cve-2013-7285): while deserializing XML into a Java Object, a malicious XML input can cause the memory pointer to start executing code from arbitrary memory locations (which are potentially controlled by an attacker).
+This vulnerability was caused by an [XML deserialization bug in the XStream library](https://access.redhat.com/security/cve/cve-2013-7285): while deserializing XML into a Java Object, a malicious XML input can cause the memory pointer to start executing code from arbitrary memory locations (which are potentially controlled by an attacker).

-## Remote Code Execution (RCE)

-When an ACE is triggered remotely, it is called a Remote Code Execution vulnerability.
+When an ACE is triggered remotely, it is called a _Remote Code Execution_ (RCE) vulnerability.
 The underlying principle is the same: it is also caused by *Improper handling of 'special code elements'*.
-It exists in the [Spring Data Commons](https://pivotal.io/security/cve-2018-1273) library which is part of the Spring framework that provides cloud resources for database connections.
+We have seen it in the [Spring Data Commons](https://pivotal.io/security/cve-2018-1273) library, a part of the Spring framework that provides cloud resources for database connections.

 An Oracle report in 2018 stated that **[most of the Java vulnerabilities can be remotely exploited](https://www.waratek.com/alert-oracle-guidance-cpu-april-2018/)**.
-With 3 Billion devices running Java, this creates a large attack surface.
+With 3 billion devices running Java, this creates a large attack surface.

 # The Secure Software Development Life Cycle (Secure-SDLC)

-*Security testing is a type of non-functional testing, but if it fails to fix security vulnerabilities, (i) there is a high impact on the functionality of the application, e.g. denial of service attack renders the application unreachable, and (ii) it also causes reputation and/or monetary loss, e.g. loss of customers.*
+Security testing is a type of non-functional testing, but if it fails to fix security vulnerabilities, (i) there is a high impact on the functionality of the application, e.g. a denial of service attack that makes the entire application unreachable, and (ii) it also causes reputation and/or monetary loss, e.g. loss of customers.

-So, there an interesting debate about `who gets the responsibility for security testing`.
+There is an interesting debate about *who gets the responsibility for security testing*.
 The pragmatic approach is to **include security testing in each phase of the SDLC**.

 The figure below shows the Secure-SDLC variant of the traditional SDLC taken from [this article](https://www.dignitasdigital.com/blog/easy-way-to-understand-sdlc/).

 <p align="center">
   <img width="500" src="img/security-testing/ssdlc.png" alt="The secure sdlc">
 </p>

-At the `planning phase`, risk assessment should be done and potential abuse cases should be designed that the application will be protected against.
-In the `analysis phase`, the threat landscape should be explored, and attacker modelling should be done.
+At the *planning phase*, risk assessment should be done and potential abuse cases should be designed that the application will be protected against.
+In the *analysis phase*, the threat landscape should be explored, and attacker modelling should be done.

->For example, in the case of JPacman, an attacker model is that the vendor that supplies the plugins has been infected, so all plugins received from the vendor might be malicious.
+>For example, an attacker model is that the vendor that supplies the plugins has been infected, so all plugins received from the vendor might be malicious.

-The `design` and `implementation` plans of the application should include insights from the attacker model and abuse cases.
+The *design* and *implementation* plans of the application should include insights from the attacker model and abuse cases.

 >For example, the choice of certain libraries, and the permissions assigned to certain modules should be guided by the threat landscape under consideration.

-Security testing should be a part of the `testing and integration phase`.
+Security testing should be a part of the *testing and integration* phase.
 Code reviews should also be done from the perspective of the attacker (using abuse cases).
-Finally, during the `maintenance phase`, in addition to bug fixes, developers should keep an eye on the CVE database and update *(if possible)* the vulnerable components in the application.
+Finally, during the *maintenance phase*, in addition to bug fixes, developers should keep an eye on the CVE database and update *(if possible)* the vulnerable components in the application.

-*Just like the traditional SDLC is not a one-time process, the Secure-SDLC is also a continuous process*, so security testing should also be integrated into the `Continuous Integration` framework as well.
+*Just like the traditional SDLC is not a one-time process, the Secure-SDLC is also a continuous process*.
+Therefore, security testing should also be integrated into the *Continuous Integration* framework as well.

-Currently, most companies only do *Penetration testing* which tests the entire application at the very end of the SDLC.
+Currently, most companies solely do *penetration testing* which tests the entire application at the very end of the SDLC.
 The problem with penetration testing is that it tests the application as a whole, and does not stress-test each individual component.
 When security is not an integral part of the design phase, the vulnerabilities discovered in the penetration testing phase are patched in an ad-hoc manner that increase the risk of them falling apart after deployment.

-# Facets of Security Testing
+# Facets of security testing

-As such, the term Security testing is very broad and it covers a number of overlapping concepts.
+As such, the term *security testing* is very broad and it covers a number of overlapping concepts.
 We classify them as follows:

 |         |    White-box    |    Black-box    |
 |------------|----------------------------------------------------|-------------------------------------------------------------------------|